Questions and Answers: Clapham and Salph End Lease Extensions

-• I own a one bedroom apartment in Clapham and Salph End.
-The lease started in 2001 for 99 years.
-Now I am wanting for a lease extension.
-I am unclear about additional expenses, could you tell me please how much I should expect to spend on this?
+• I am the registered owner of a maisonette in Clapham and Salph End.
+The start date for the lease was in 1992 for 99 years.
+Now I am wanting to extend the lease.
+I am in the dark about further expenses, could you tell me please how much I should expect to spend on this?

 • Other Topics